 No. We do not change host families based on preferences or location.
 However, if issues arise once you are on the program, we will handle them on a case-by-case basis and may make changes if necessary.

-All students studying on semester or academic year programs will be required to obtain a student visa to Spain.
+All students studying for more than 6 months will be required to obtain a student visa to England.
 It is the students’ responsibility to obtain this visa, but Greenheart will provide you guidance and the proper documentation you’ll need to apply.

 There is no guarantee that you will have a host sibling your age.
 Your host family may have young children, teenage children, or grown children who no longer live at home.
 Regardless of the age of your host siblings, they’ll be excited to welcome into the family!